snowplow/documentation/docs/understanding-tracking-design/managing-event-specifications/api/index.md

 You can filter the results based on the following query parameters:

-- `dataProductId`: Filters the tracking scenarios associated with a particular data product
+- `dataProductId`: Filters the event specifications associated with a particular data product
-- `sourceId`: Filters the tracking scenarios associated with a particular data structure, inferred from the `event.source` field
+- `sourceId`: Filters the event specifications associated with a particular data structure, inferred from the `event.source` field
-- `sourceVersion`: Filters the tracking scenarios associated with a specific data structure version when used with `dataStructureId`.
+- `sourceVersion`: Filters the event specifications associated with a specific data structure version when used with `dataStructureId`.
-- `withLatestHistory`: When `true`, it will return a list of tracking scenarios, with the latest change per scenario attached to the `includes` array field.
-The relation between tracking scenarios in `data` and history in `includes` can be determined by `id = scenarioId`.
+- `withLatestHistory`: When `true`, it will return a list of event specifications, with the latest change per event specification attached to the `includes` array field.
+The relation between event specifications in `data` and history in `includes` can be determined by `id = eventSpecId`.
-- `status`: Filters the tracking scenarios that match the specified status
+- `status`: Filters the event specifications that match the specified status

 :::info
-If no query parameters are provided, it will return all the tracking scenarios for an organization.
+If no query parameters are provided, it will return all the event specifications for an organization.
 :::

-## Retrieve a Specific Tracking Scenario
+## Retrieve a Specific Event Specification

-Use this request to retrieve a specific tracking scenario within an organization.
-The retrieved scenario will be wrapped into the `data` field of the response.
+Use this request to retrieve a specific event specification within an organization.
+The retrieved event specification will be wrapped into the `data` field of the response.

-`GET /api/msc/v1/organizations/{organizationId}/tracking-scenarios/v2/{scenarioId}`
+`GET /api/msc/v1/organizations/{organizationId}/event-specs/v1/{eventSpecId}`

 :::info
 This endpoint will trigger [**compatibility checking**](#compatibility-checks) if `event.source` and `event.schema` are defined.
 :::

-Query parameters `organizationId` and `scenarioId` are required:
+Query parameters `organizationId` and `eventSpecId` are required:

-- `withHistory`: When `true`, returns a list with the history for the tracking scenario in the `includes` array field of the response, related to the tracking scenario by its id
+- `withHistory`: When `true`, returns a list with the history for the event specification in the `includes` array field of the response, related to the event specification by its id
-- `status`: Filters the tracking scenarios that match the specified status.
+- `status`: Filters the event specifications that match the specified status.

-## Creating a Tracking Scenario
+## Creating an Event Specification

-Use this request to create a tracking scenario within an organization.
+Use this request to create an event specification within an organization.

-`POST /api/msc/v1/organizations/{organizationId}/tracking-scenarios/v2`
+`POST /api/msc/v1/organizations/{organizationId}/event-specs/v1`

 Query parameter `organizationId` is required.